-- 5.3.1.
-To help prioritise what measures should be progressed for the school, borough officers and representatives of the school were asked: - 5.3.2.
-'Based on the toolkit of measures and the findings of the observations and initial analysis, what are the top three measures you would prioritise for the school?' - 5.3.3.
-The opinion was that any benefits of measures would be undone by the volume of traffic on High Road and Monument Way.
-The measures discussed were therefore related to reducing exposure to emissions.
-Therefore the more key measures were considered to be (in no particular order):
+5.3.1.
+To help prioritise what measures should be progressed for the school, borough officers and representatives of the school were asked:

+'Based on the toolkit of measures and the findings of the observations and initial analysis, what are the top three measures you would prioritise for the school?'

+5.3.2.
+Three of the more key measures were considered to be (in no particular order):